 Education in its broadest sense is any act or experience that has a formative effect on an individual’s mind, character, or physical ability.
 In its technical sense, education is how by which society deliberately transmits its accumulated knowledge, skills, and values from one generation to another.
 (Wikipedia)

 Training: Rekes goes on to describe training as "a more specialized form of education that focuses on developing or improving skills.
 While training incorporates educational theories, principles and practices, its focus is on performance.
 The goal of training is for learners to be able to do something new or better than before."

 The outcome: The educational process can be quite complex and learning usually takes place on many levels.
 An educational program can be successful even if the learners can't do anything new or different at the end of the program.
 On the other hand, a training is not successful unless the student can demonstrate knowledge, skills, and abilities (SKAs) necessary to do something.

 Safety education informs, persuades, and motivates students to be involved and work safely.
 The most important goal of safety education is to show why working safely is essential.

 Why do you think most employees don't do what they are supposed to do in the workplace?
 It's because they don't know why it's important to do it!
 Consequently, the most important thing we can do as safety trainers is to make sure our students know why working safely is important.

 What is the process we can use to make sure employees can most effectively educate to improve safety performance?
 We call it the KSA Education Process.
 It involves three basic strategies to educate employees to gain knowledge, increase their skills, and improve abilities: instruction, training, and experience.

 General safety instruction is usually conducted as a course or meeting in the classroom, workfloor, or around the tailgate.
 Instruction may also be given through written notices, newsletters, or videos.
 Instruction may be quite effective when presenting required and "nice to know" information.
-Click on the button to see a list of typical topics that safety instruction may include:
+Click on the button to see a list of typical topics that safety instruction may cover.